 PPE is any gear and tools that a person uses while engaging in activities that could expose them to bloodborne diseases.
 Gloves are a must-have piece of personal protective equipment, but other options include gowns, face shields, eye protection, and pocket masks.

-Your hands and skin are protected from contact with blood by latex gloves and gowns.
-The use of a face shield and eye protection stops blood from penetrating the mucous membranes through the mouth, nose, or eyes.
+Latex gloves and gowns protect your hands and skin from contact with blood.
+Using a face shield and eye protection stops blood from penetrating the mucous membranes through the mouth, nose, or eyes.

-A pocket mask is one of the many different kinds of equipment used during mouth-to-mouth resuscitation or CPR.
+A pocket mask is one of the many different pieces of equipment used during mouth-to-mouth resuscitation or CPR.

 The term “housekeeping” describes procedures for sanitizing and disinfecting contaminated surfaces as well as for getting rid of bodily fluids and blood.
-A suitable disinfection solution, such as one part bleach to ten parts water, must be used during every decontamination process.
+A suitable disinfection solution must be used during every decontamination process, such as one part bleach to ten parts water.

 Training Reduces the Risk of Bloodborne Pathogens

-Bloodborne diseases are the result of infected blood or bodily fluids transmitted from one person to another.
+Bloodborne diseases result from infected blood or bodily fluids transmitted from one person to another.
 At-risk individuals include healthcare worker personnel.
-Employers must implement preventive measures to minimize exposure and follow federal regulations set in place to protect health care workers.
-Now that you understand what are the most common bloodborne pathogens, you can train your team to avoid exposure and prevent illness.
+Employers must implement preventive measures to minimize exposure and follow federal regulations to protect healthcare workers.
+Now that you understand the most common bloodborne pathogens, you can train your team to avoid exposure and prevent illness.